percyliang/sempre/TUTORIAL.md

     (call .substring (string "what is this?") (number 5) (number 7)) (call if (call < (number 3) (number 4)) (string yes) (string no))

-Note the logical form is very explicitly typed.
+Note that each logical form is painfully explicit about types.
 You would probably not want to program directly in this language, but that is not the point; we will generate these logical forms automatically from natural language.

 We can execute these logical forms by typing into the interactive prompt: